-Turkey hunting is a pleasurable sport enjoyed by Hoosiers for more than three decades.
+Turkey hunting is a pleasurable sport enjoyed by Hoosiers since 1970.
 During this time, Indiana has never had a fatal turkey hunting accident.
 However, a few Hoosier turkey hunters are injured in shooting accidents every year.

 Surprisingly, national studies show that most turkey season shooting incidents on persons involve experienced hunters who accidentally fire on their own hunting partners.
 The studies also show most turkey hunting shooting accidents occur on private land.

 - Most shooting accidents take place at 11-50 yards when the shooter failed to properly identify the target.

 - About two-thirds of all incidents occurred on private land.

 - Shooters involved in these incidents were, on average, 45 years old with 30 years of hunting experience and 16 years of turkey hunting experience.